Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 legend.draw();

 /**
  * Change the position of the legend and redraw it.
+When the legend is initialized, it is positioned at the bottom.
  * @param newPlacement 'top', 'bottom', 'left' or 'right' */ legend.setPlacement(newPlacement);